 What you need to know

-- Live all over North America, including major metropolitan cities
+- Live all over North America External website, opens in new tab, including major metropolitan cities

 - Thrive in urban environments where there are many sources of food and they are the top predator